-While Covid-19 dominates media streams worldwide, marketers fill the airwaves with claims their product will boost immunity.
-Is this even possible?
-The ability to boost immunity is a highly attractive prospect not just in the current climate but long-term too.
+When Covid-19 dominated media streams worldwide, marketers jumped at the opportunity to fill the airwaves with claims their product will boost immunity.
+But is this even possible?
+The ability to boost immunity is a highly attractive prospect not just during pandemics but long-term too.
 We delve into the science to answer the question: can I improve immune function?

 What is the immune system?